📚

 Get your token

-• Tokens are for individual use only and should not be shared.
+• Tokens are for individual use only and must not be shared.

 🚀